-Where a pupil misuses the school's ICT systems or internet, we will follow the procedures set out in our policies on [Behaviour and Acceptable Use].
+Where a pupil misuses the school's ICT systems or internet, we will follow the procedures set out in our policies: the Behaviour Policy and Acceptable Use Policy.
 The action taken will depend on the individual circumstances, nature, and seriousness of the specific incident, and will be proportionate.